Sunday's Xfinity race at Dover: Start time, TV channel - NBC Sports

 STREAMING: Watch the race on the NBC Sports App.
 Click here for the link.

-FORECAST: The wunderground.com forecast calls for scattered thunderstorms, a high of 83 degrees and a 44% chance of rain at the start of the race.
+FORECAST: The wunderground.com forecast calls for isolated thunderstorms, a high of 84 degrees and a 32% chance of rain at the start of the race.

 LAST RACE: Justin Allgaier beat Austin Cindric to win Saturday’s race.